 If you’re a new business, setting up a logistics operation from scratch requires a lot of capital.
 From securing contracts with carriers, and leasing a warehouse, to hiring and maintaining the manpower needed to run your operation — the logistics infrastructure needed to conduct deliveries can easily dwarf your profits.
 Using a 3PL can help you become operational more quickly, and often at a much lower cost.

 Using a 3PL means that your 3PL is responsible for finding alternative arrangements in the case of a shipping delay, helping your business save on time and stress.

 How is a 3PL Different from a 4PL?

 3PLs and 4PLs are both popular models of service for a reason, and each model will work for different businesses.
-4PLs are attractive to companies that experience regular supply chain issues or run highly complex supply chains, whereas 3PLs offer a similar benefit to businesses that are able to handle their own supply chains with ease, want more control over their own supply chain, or want to avoid the extra premiums of a 4PL.
+4PLs are attractive to companies that experience regular supply chain issues or run highly complex supply chains, whereas 3PLs offer a similar benefit to businesses that can handle their supply chains with ease, want more control over their supply chain, or want to avoid the extra premiums of a 4PL.

 Invest in the Service Right for You